 Except for the low income subsample, both surveys captured more homeowners than renters.
 Sixty-six percent of the telephone survey respondents were owners.
 Fifty-nine percent of the online respondents were owners.
 This compares to a homeownership rate of 46 percent in the City.
 As such, the survey data were weighted to more accurately reflect tenure in the City.

+tenure in the City.
 The following exhibit provides a geographic distribution of survey respondents.